elastic/app-search-firestore-extension/CONTRIBUTING.md

 ## Set up connection to App Search before running locally

 1. Set up and run App Search locally.
-2. Create a new empty engine called 'pokemon'
+2. Create a new empty engine called 'nationalparks'
 3. In the next section, you'll add the connection details from this instance to `test-params.env`.

 ## Run locally inside of a test project (emulated environment)